MotomuMatsui/gs/README.md

 version 1.0 (2018/05/24)

 ## Acknowledgements
-The gs package includes LAPACK and CBLAS 3.8.0 provided by Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd..
+The gs package uses LAPACKE/CBLAS 3.8.0 provided by Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd..
+The authors thank LAPACK/BLAS team.
 You can get the detailed information from http://www.netlib.org/lapack/ and http://www.netlib.org/blas/.
-The authors thank LAPACK/BLAS team.

 ## Installation